-This program is voluntary and available at no cost to eligible HMSA members.
+This program is short term and available at no cost to eligible HMSA members.

 How will I work with my care manager?

-• Help to make sure that you understand your discharge instructions.
+- Help to make sure that you understand your hospital discharge instructions.

 For more information about this program, call HMSA Health and Well-being Support at 1-855-329-5461, option 1.